The Practice Direction on Pre-Action Conduct and Protocols

 -

-Adverse Inferences: Non-compliance may affect evidence assessment or credibility.
+Adverse Inferences: Non-compliance may affect the court's assessment of a party's credibility or the weight given to their evidence.

 Conclusion